tyler-ingebrand/ModularRL/README.md

 ### Closed Agent Construction
 Since each of the above formulations has the same interface - act, update - the construction of agents is closed.
 This means we can compose complex agents using other complex agents.
 I will demonstrate this in the example, but basically this means a compositional agent can make use of other compositional agents, and a hierarchical agent can make use of compositional agents, and so on.
 Please see the example.

-## Costs
-Besides the obvious implementation time, some Julia RL Algorithm fidgeting - The current algorithms in Julia use a slightly different interface.
-We should be able to copy and paste most of their code, but it will require some fidgeting.
-The MDP formulation and trajectory objects should be reusable.

 ## Example of the Modular Stack

 Consider the problem of assembling Ikea furniture using 2 humanoid robots.
 Clearly, this problem cannot be solved end-to-end.
 The state space and action space of 2 robots concatanated would be exceptionally large, and the desired behavior equally complex.